-Melissa Harris is the Development Team lead for Fibrosis, accountable for heading up the creation of strategy for liver and lung fibrosis programs.
-Prior to this, she served as head of Medical for early stage assets in cardiovascular, fibrosis, and immunoscience.
-In that role, Melissa built and led a high-performing team of medical specialists who played a pivotal role in ensuring that expert insights from academia, consortia, and our clinical collaboration partners were incorporated into our understanding of early stage assets and development planning.
-Melissa is recognized as a strong leader and collaborator across the Discovery, Development, and Commercial teams.
-Melissa obtained her Bachelors of Science and PharmD degree from Rutgers University College of Pharmacy in New Jersey.
+Melissa Harris is the vice president and head of fibrosis development, accountable for leading the strategy for liver and lung fibrosis programs.
+Prior to this, she served as head of Medical for early-stage assets in cardiovascular, fibrosis and immunology.
+In that role, Melissa built and led a high-performing team that played a pivotal role in ensuring expert insights from academia, consortia and clinical collaboration partners were incorporated into the understanding of early-stage assets and development planning.
+Melissa is recognized as a strong leader and collaborator across the Discovery, Development and Commercial teams.

 Interests and Expertise

 Melissa has a passion for helping others and embraces the philosophy that “small acts transform the world,” recognizing that each individual’s contribution in pursuit of science add up to informing answers for patients and their families.
 Outside of work, Melissa practices yoga and is often outdoors hiking or cycling and spending time with her family.

 Working Together to Advance Research in Liver Disease